Vectorized/solady/README.md

 Please call any required internal initialization methods accordingly.

+## EVM Compatibility

+Some parts of Solady may not be compatible with chains with partial EVM equivalence.

+Please always check and test for compatibility accordingly.

 ## Acknowledgements

 This repository is inspired by or directly modified from many sources, primarily: